Skip to main content

 The solution isn't better note-taking—it's better transcript processing.
 With high-quality transcriptions from BrassTranscripts and the right AI prompts, you can transform any meeting recording into executive-ready summaries, risk assessments, and action plans in minutes, not hours.

-These five battle-tested prompts will revolutionize how you handle meeting documentation, saving you at least 2 hours per week while ensuring critical information never gets lost in conversation.
+These five battle-tested prompts will revolutionize how you handle meeting documentation workflows, saving you at least 2 hours per week while ensuring critical information never gets lost in conversation.

 Why Meeting Transcripts Are Your Secret Weapon